Pearl Jam’s Eddie Vedder gifts three electric guitars to students

-HONOLULU (KHON2) — Three lucky students received electric guitars as a gift from Pearl Jam’s Eddie Vedder, earlier this week.
+HONOLULU (KHON2) — Three lucky students in Hawaii received electric guitars as a gift from Pearl Jam’s Eddie Vedder, earlier this week.

 Harry Koizumi has been a music teacher at Coconut Grove Music since 1988.
 He’s been there for many first experiences with his students, but none like this.